awsdocs/amazon-lumberyard-user-guide/doc_source/audio-wwise-project-setting-up.md

 1. Rename the project directory you created in step 4 to **wwise\_project**\.

+1. Create another directory next to `wwise_project` called **wwise**, if it doesn't exist already\.
+This is where your Wwise soundbanks will be generated\.

 1. Open Wwise again\.

 1. Click **Open Other**\.